Skip to contents

 A multi-method comparison with simulated data

-First, we load and visualize the simulated cohort data set, which contains a single species and follows the progression of density and distribution of individual masses through it life cycle.
+First, we load and visualize the simulated cohort data set, which contains a single species and follows the progression of density and the distribution of individual masses through it life cycle.

 The data set is available within the secpRod package with: